Second Year PCT Programme (for Teachers who Teach 0-3 Year Students)

 Presented by Jo Williams

-Digital technology, cyber safety, management tips, integrating digital technology across the curriculum and an opportunity to explore some of the best websites.
+An opportunity to discuss with colleagues what digital technology looks like in schools in the current climate, exploring cyber safety, management tips, integrating digital technology/literacy across the curriculum and an opportunity to explore some of the best websites and apps.

 Presented by Glenn Pressnell

-Session 7: An Insight into Physical Education and Teachers’ Presentations
+Session 8: An Insight into Physical Education And Teachers’ Presentations

 “Physical Education is the most effective means of providing all children and youth with the skills, attitudes, values, knowledge and understanding for lifelong participation in society” UNESCO 2015